statelyai/xstate/docs/guides/hierarchical.md

 ## Notes

-- Transitions to children states exit and re-enter parent state by default (triggering parent's `onExit`/`onEntry` actions and restarting parent's `activities`).
+- Transitions from parent state to its children will exit and re-enter parent state by default (triggering parent's `onExit`/`onEntry` actions and restarting parent's `activities`).
 To avoid that behaviour use [Internal Transitions](./internal.md).